LUIGI CASSINELLI DOCUMENTARIAN

 In And Out Of The Moment

-essay on obsession for control
+cover of photo-essay on the obsession for control

 Conceptual Borders